ecotaxa/ecotaxa_back/py/cmds/README.md

 Evalutate the venv first, then:

 `PYTHONPATH=..
-APP_CONFIG=../config.ini alembic revision --autogenerate `
+APP_CONFIG=../config.ini alembic revision --autogenerate -m "say something" `
 * As an operator, to upgrade a production DB, from docker shell: